chavarera/PythonScript/Basic/VariableAndDataTypes.md

-## Variable And DataTypes
+## Variable And DataTypes :snowman:

-### Variable
+### Variable :ghost:

-- A variable can be thought of as a memory location that can hold values of a specific type.
+- A variable can be thought of as a memory location  :earth_africa: that can hold values of a specific type.
 - The value in a variable may change during the life of the program—hence the name **“variable"**.
 - In c programming or in other some programing while defining variable we need to assign its data type but in python we don't need to write datatype before variable